 Selecting Tile & Stone

 Tile comes in many forms, is incredibly versatile and adds a stunning look to any room in your home.
 You can use tile for your floor, walls, backsplashes and counters.
 Your options in tile are virtually endless!
 You can choose from ceramic, porcelain, stone, metal or glass.
 As far as formats go, there are tiny mosaics to 20-inch tiles or larger.
 There are geometric shapes to consider – squares, rectangles, diamonds and ovals!
-And there are textures – smooth, nubby and textured and finishes – matte, semi and high gloss!
+Textures to consider whether they are smooth, nubby and textured will add character to your tile and lastly, the finish can be matte, semi or high gloss!

 You can discover all the looks of tile at your Abbey Carpet & Floor Showroom.
 Your Abbey Expert will work with you to help you create a beautiful work of art for your home.